niiquaye/uwrt_software_trainining/README.md

 6. Create an action that moves "moving_turtle" to a waypoint in a straight line by publishing geometry_msgs/Twist msgs to turtleX/cmd_vel.The action's goal cd is an   absolute position of the waypoint, feedback is distance to the goal, and result is the time it took to reach the goal.
 You should define a custom action file.

+**This training is still in the works, but the solution is almost done**